jimburton/flask-weather/README.md

 # Simple webservice for weather data

-This repository contains a Flask applications implementing a webservice relating to weather data.
+This repository contains a Flask application implementing a webservice relating to weather data.

 The webservice provides a REST API in front of an SQLite database containing records of weather observations.
 Each observation contains the